This is how contracting

 The service is defined and sent to the entire market

 The Production Manager describes the service needed.
 An AI assistant built into the platform helps define the technical requirements precisely — to maximise the quality and comparability of the proposals received.
 When published, the system automatically identifies all qualified suppliers for that activity and geography and sends them a simultaneous invitation.
-The publication timestamp is sealed and immutable.
+The publication timestamp is recorded immutably.

-AI assistant · Automatic notification · Sealed publication
+AI assistant · Automatic notification · Publication logged

 02